edidiesky/DSA/Arrays DSA/6.minimumSizeSubarraySum/minSizeSubarraySum.md

 **Algorithmic Steps:**
 This problem is solved with the help of **sliding window** approach without using any special data structure.
 The algorithmic approach can be summarized as follows:

-1. Initialize left and right pointers to 0, to keep track of the substring window boundaries.
+1. Initialize left and right pointers to 0, to keep track of the substring wi
+1. dow boundaries.

 2. Initialize total variable to 0, to store the sum of the subarray values to meet the target criteria.